 In the present study a different MD approach was utilized.
 We limited the objective to establish a relationship between the forces governing the dynamics in the microscopic system and the macroscopic phenomena.
 The simple molecular force field employed is constructed to have only a small number of adjustable parameters.
-In a three dimensional model, we observed stable detonation waves, their characteristics being independent of the initial conditions.
-It required a more thorough investigation to identify that these detonation waves are of a different character from those in the ZND model.
+In a three-dimensional (3D) model, we observed stable detonation waves, their characteristics being independent of the initial conditions.
+It required a more thorough investigation to identify that these detonation waves are of a different character from those in the standard ZND model.

-A first indication of a new phenomena can be inferred from the 1D model of Peyrard et al. [26], constructed from a chain of unstable diatomic molecules.
+A first indication of a new phenomenon can be inferred from the 1D model of Peyrard et al. [27], constructed from a chain of unstable diatomic molecules.
 The dissociation reaction generated an accelerating detonation wave.
 In order to obtain a stable detonation wave artificial dissipation channels were added.
-Our analysis of their model revealed that the 1-D detonation wave resembles a solitary wave.
-Further understanding requires a full 3-D crystal model which should supply a natural dissipative mechanism.
+Our analysis of their model revealed that a detonation wave in the 1D chain resembles a solitary wave.
+Further understanding requires a full 3D crystal model that should supply a natural dissipative mechanism.